radeefchowdhury/mini_capstone/README.md

 ```

 ## How to run in github codespace / devcontainer

 ### 1. Open a codespace

+Click on **Create a codespace on master** :

 ![image](https://github.com/radeefchowdhury/mini_capstone/assets/53652464/31aa84e7-28b2-42db-878b-2a4d8136b739)

 ### 2. Run commands
-**Option 1:** paste this line directly into bash and click "Open in Browser"
+Paste this line directly into bash and click "Open in Browser"
 ```bash
 pwd;nvm -v;npm -v;node -v;cd src;nvm use node;npm install;npm run dev;